apache/openwhisk/README.md

 * [Issues](#issues)

 ### Getting started

 The following instructions were tested on Mac OS X El Capitan, Ubuntu 14.04.3 LTS and may work on Windows using Vagrant.

 Before you can use OpenWhisk, you must configure a backing datastore.
-Currently, the system uses [Cloudant](https://cloudant.com) as a cloud-based database service.
-We are working on offering alternative backing stores.
+The system supports [Cloudant](https://cloudant.com) as a cloud-based database service, or any self-managed CouchDB instance.

+#### Using Cloudant

 There are two ways to get a Cloudant account and configure OpenWhisk to use it.
 You only need to establish an account once, either through IBM Bluemix or with Cloudant directly.
 Once you have created a Cloudant account, make note of the account `username` and `password`.
+After you have checked out the OpenWhisk repository, in the root directory copy the file `template-cloudant-local.env` to `cloudant-local.env` and edit as appropriate.

-#### Create a Cloudant account via IBM Bluemix
+##### Create a Cloudant account via IBM Bluemix
 Sign up for an account via [IBM Bluemix](https://bluemix.net).
 Bluemix offers trial accounts and its signup process is straightforward so it is not described here in detail.

 Once you have established a Bluemix account, the most convenient way to create a Cloudant instance is via the `cf` command-line tool.